 Contract Workers

-A contract worker also referred to as an independent contractor or 1099 earner, is one who enters into a contractual agreement with a company or business to provide specific services for a given period of time in exchange for a fee.
+A contract worker, also known as an independent contractor or 1099 earner, is one who enters into a contractual agreement with a company or business to provide specific services for a given period of time in exchange for a fee.
 Though they sign a contract, they remain self-employed individuals.

 Seasonal Workers